Oil spill Cleanup Through An Optimized Pragmatic Automated System

 kmeans_cluster.fit(img2)

-# Reshape image back to original dimensions with reduced colors
+# Reshape image back to original dimensions

 img3 = cluster_centers[cluster_labels].reshape(h, w, c) * 255